 Gut problems and gastric distress can have many causes, but there may be a link between irritable bowel syndrome (IBS) and being a veteran.
 Obtaining IBS VA disability benefits can be easier for eligible former POWs and Gulf War veterans than for other veterans due to presumptives established by the VA.
-However, any veteran who can show a link between their service and IBS can qualify for VA disability benefits.
+However, any veteran who can show a link between their service and IBS can qualify for a VA IBS rating.

 Talk to Us About Your Claim: